Search QuantityWare

 How can I extend the density and temperature range for my product?

-If you have a product which has a base density beyond the supported measurement standard range, or if temperature values are beyond the standard ranges, it is possible to extend the calculation range with one click:
+You trade a product which has a base density beyond the supported measurement standard range; or, temperature values along your supply chain are beyond the measurement standard range limits.

-Then, you simply extend the range for densities, pressures and temperatures by selecting the “Extend range of standard implementation” indicator in the conversion group details screen:
+You simply extend the range for densities, pressures and temperatures by selecting the “Extend range of standard implementation” indicator in the conversion group details screen:

 Answer Continues...
 View Full Answer Page